myrtam/CANNR/README.md

 To stop the tool, use the command

-docker stop cannrtool
+docker stop cannr-web

 To restart it, use the command

-docker start cannrtool
+docker start cannr-web